Event Information

 - Round-trip flights to Ushuaia

-- Three meals daily on board your ship
+- three meals daily, afternoon tea and happy hour on board your ship

 - Lecture program on board your ship